vds2212/vds2212.github.io/first5minutes.md

 Vim is modal editor.
 That means that Vim is behaving differently depending on the mode it is in.
 Vim starts in Normal mode.
 In Normal mode you can issue Vim keyboard command (typically to navigate through your file e.g.: `h`, `j`, `k`, `l`).
 To type text you have to switch to Insert mode.
 There are many ways to switch to insert mode.
 One way is to use the Vim keyboard command `i`.
 In Insert mode you can type text and edit your file.
-To back from Insert mode hit
+To go back from Insert mode to Normal mode hit <kbd>Esc</kbd>.
-<kbd>Esc</kbd>.
 To save your file you have to issue the Vim command `:w`.
-To to quit Vim you have to issue the Vim
+To to quit Vim you have to issue the Vim commnand: `:q!`.
-commnand: `:q!`.
 To switch to Command mode you have to hit `:` After the command has been executed you'll be back in Normal mode.

 ### Summary